Kennemerland: History

-Kennemerland gets its name from the Kennemer people, who were Frisians that fought with the Counts of Holland and lost in the Middle Ages.
+Kennemerland gets its name from the Kennemer people, Frisians who fought unsuccessfully with the Counts of Holland and in the Middle Ages.
 The name is said to derive from the Canninefates.
-Because of the wars and all of the Dutch activity in rerouting waterways, the original borders of Kennemerland have been lost.
+Because of the wars and the Dutch rerouting of waterways, the original borders of Kennemerland have been lost.
 During the 20th century, the term Kennemerland has been redefined to denote municipal regions of North Holland.
-Because the Kennemers according to folklore were always on the attack, many sports teams in Haarlem are called Kennemers.
+Because the Kennemers, according to folklore, were always on the attack, many sports teams in Haarlem are called Kennemers.

-Precisely who were these Kennemer people is unclear.
-The knights of Kennemerlant, as it was then called, were quarreling continuously over trading rights and land ownership.
-The rent masters of local farmers were often asked for goods from either Egmond Abbey or their local church, as well as from these knights.
-In North Holland during the years 900–1300, castles were continuously being built and later destroyed, and archaeologists today are still trying to piece together the various local legends as they gain hard evidence from the cold clay.
+Precisely who the Kennemer people were is unclear.
+The knights of Kennemerlant, as the area was then called, quarrelled continually over trading rights and land ownership.
+The local farmers who paid rent were often asked for goods from either Egmond Abbey or their local church, as well as from these knights.
+In North Holland during the years 900–1300, castles were often built and later destroyed, and archaeologists today are still trying to piece together evidence.